rubinxin/vega_NAGO/docs/en/algorithms/nago.md

 - The `output.csv` file contains the best architecture generator hyperparameters found by BOHB
 - The `reports.csv` file contains all the architecture generator hyperparameters queried by BOHB at different epoch.

+Note the exact validation accuracy of the architectures found during the search phase may be slightly lower than that reported in the paper because in VEGA, the batch size and learning rate needs to be prespecified and fixed for the network trainer but in our original code base, we will adjust the batch size to maximise the use of the GPU memory and scale the learning rate accordingly.